Ducnguyen-arch/FoodDelivery/README.md

 Prerequisites
 - Java 17+ installed (JAVA_HOME configured)
 - Maven 3.6+ (or use the included mvnw)
-- PostgreSQL (or other supported RDBMS)
+- PostgreSQL (or other supported RDBMS) / MongoDB
 - Docker (optional, for containers)
 - Sepay account and API credentials (merchant ID, secret key)